 - Ted Turner, the innovative founder of the first cable news network (CNN), donated 1 billion dollars to the UN, to create the United Nations Foundation, a charity that works to help the world’s poor and preserve the environment (1997

+And, on this day in 1946, Tonka Trucks was founded as Mound Metalcraft in a metal manufacturing plant in Minnesota.
 The three businessmen, Lynn Everett Baker, Avery Crounse, and Alvin Tesch changed their company’s name to Tonka Toys in 1955, using the Dakota Sioux word “Tanka” or Tonka, which means “great” or “big”.
 A Museum in Winifred, Montana has collected more than 3,000 of the metal dump trucks, bulldozers, cranes, and all variety of vehicles — all “Tonka tough, built to last,” and able to be handed down from one generation to the next.